-Snohomish County Noxious Weeds Snohomish County Noxious Weed is a great resource to find information on weed infestations in Snohomish County.
+Snohomish County Noxious Weeds The Snohomish County Noxious Weed Control Board is a great resource to find information on weed infestations in Snohomish County.
 Additionally, they are a great resource for identifying weeds and for information on control options.
 The website also includes an option to report noxious weeds and their location.

-King County Noxious Weeds King County Noxious Weed has several resources for common invasive species that are also present in Snohomish County.
+King County Noxious Weeds King County Noxious Weeds has several resources for common invasive species that are also present in Snohomish County.
 The website contains several best management practice factsheets for common weeds in Snohomish County including blackberry, knotweed, yellow flag iris and several other species.

 WA State Noxious Weed Board The Washington State Noxious Weed Board determines which weeds should be listed statewide.
 The website also includes information on state weed laws and on weed identification and control.